-Short Stay Accommodation: means any land or buildings used for accommodation that may be occupied for a continuous maximum period of three months in a twelve month period, with a minimum of one month between each stay.
+Short Stay Accommodation: means any land or buildings used for accommodation that may be occupied by a person or persons for a continuous maximum period of three months in a twelve-month period.
+If there are multiple stays by that person or persons within that twelve-month period, then there shall be a minimum of one month between each stay.
 The term excludes Motel, Hotel, and Bed and Breakfast.